EngAndres/ud-public/courses/software-modeling/README.md

 ## Bibliography

 Recommended bibliography:
-- **Database Systems: The Complete Book**, by Hector Garcia-Molina, Jeffrey D. Ullman, and Jennifer Widom.
-- **Database Management Systems**, by Raghu Ramakrishnan and Johannes Gehrke.
-- **Fundamentals of Database Systems**, by Ramez Elmasri and Shamkant B. Navathe.
-- **Introducción a los Sistemas de Bases de Datos**, by Date C.J.
-- **Procesamiento de Bases de Datos, Fundamentos, Diseño e Implementación**, by David M. Kroenke.
-- **Sistemas de Bases de Datos: Conceptos Fundamentales**, by Elmasri, Navathe.
-- **Database System Implementation**, by Hector Garcia-Molina, Jeffrey D. Ullman, and Jennifer Widom.
-- **Fundamentos de Bases de Datos**, by Silberschtz A., Korth H.F, Sudershan S.
+- __Design Patterns: Elements of Reusable Object-Oriented Software__,
+  by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
+- __Clean Code: A Handbook of Agile Software Craftsmanship__,
+  by Robert C. Martin.
+- __Refactoring: Improving the Design of Existing Code__,
+  by Martin Fowler.
+- __Domain-Driven Design: Tackling Complexity in the Heart of Software__, by Eric Evans.
+- __Patterns of Enterprise Application Architecture__,
+  by Martin Fowler.
+- __Construcción de Software Orientado a Objetos__,
+  by Bertrand Meyer
+- __Thinking Java__,
+  by Bruce Eckel
+- __Java2 How To Program__,
+  by Deitel & Deitel.